-- Automated insights use Success-Focused Artificial Intelligence (SF-AI) to pinpoint areas of focus that will have the most impact on workforce well-being.
+- Automated insights use Success-Focused Artificial Intelligence (SF-AI) to pinpoint areas of focus that will impact workforce well-being the most.

-- Longitudinal changes are tracked so that you can see if your workforce well-being interventions are working, and for whom.
+- Longitudinal changes are tracked to see if your workforce well-being interventions are working and for whom.

 - Quick and easy mobile-friendly email or text links allow staff completion in seconds.

 What are 5 Factors of Pulse Survey Effectiveness?